Sryborg/data_science_projects/README.md

 # data_science_projects
 All my data science projects!
-Please refer to
+Please refer to the Readme in each of the folders for installation instructions